"A lot of people sacrificed everything for me to have this life. I don't want to be ungrateful, but that's a lot of

 For those interested, we have familiarity with Islam and Muslim cultures, but are not religious therapists.
 We also have familiarity with South Asian and East Asian American cultures.

 If you're feeling like you're a constant "disappointment" to your family, even though you're actually doing pretty well, let's talk about it!

-Call me for a free consultation at (562) 704-4736 or to schedule an appointment here.
+Call me for a free consultation at (562) 704-4736, or click below to send me a message.
 Prospect Therapy welcomes individuals and couples of all genders and orientations in Long Beach, Seal Beach, and surrounding areas.